lkilpela/minishell/README.md

     - `unset` with no options
     - `env` with no options or arguments
     - `exit` with no options

+🚫 No Implementation Needed
+- && and ||
+- wildcards
+- special symbols that were not specifically asked for

+## Implementation

+### Builtins

 ### External functions